AbdulwahhabAli/DQN-car-track/README.md

 # DQN-car-track — Quick Test README

 This repo contains a small test harness that loads a pre-trained DQN model and runs it on a simple car/track environment (rendered with Pygame).
-These steps reproduce the exact test you ran on macOS.

 ## 1) Clone the repo